anz-bank/sysl-catalog/README.md

         return ok <: MegaDatabase.Empty
 ```

-3. Application names need to be prefixed to parameter types if the type is defined in another application, since defined parameters are under scope of the application it is defined in:
+2. Application names might need to be prefixed to parameter types if the type is defined in another application, since defined parameters are under scope of the application it is defined in:
 ```diff
 MobileApp:
     @package = "ApplicationPackage"